jeff1evesque/pocketsphinx/README.md

 ###Translation Accuracy

 Depending on whether additional *Acoustic*, or *Lanuguage* models are used, the translation accuracy can be significantly influenced.
+Generally, the *Acoustic model* describes the sounds of the language, whereas the *Language model* describes the probability of word sequences.
+In order to create our own acoustic model, we need to utilize the *SphinxTrain* submodule in this repository.
+To create our own language model, we need to use *srilm*, a non-free licensed tool.

 One thing to keep in mind, the *Sphinx* engine has difficulty translating *language fillers*, words generally used to express pauses (uh, hmm, err, ahh, etc.) within speech.
 Language fillers, at times may be ignored, or translated into some other known word.